-UCSF to Expand Child Care at New Location at Mission Bay
+Expanded UCSF Child Care Center at Mission Bay to Open in June ‘18

-The expansion will increase the number of children enrolled in child care at Mission Bay from 85 to 272 children, ages two months to five years.
+The expansion will increase the number of children enrolled in child care at Mission Bay from 85 to 272.
+The new facility, which accepts children ages two months to five years, is located at 727 Nelson Rising Lane.

-The new facility will feature 18 classrooms, 14,800-square-feet of outdoor play area, two art centers, and a lactation room for nursing mothers.
-The campus community is invited to view the project progress online.
+The new facility, which will be the largest child care facility in San Francisco, features 18 classrooms, 14,800-square-feet of outdoor play area, two art centers, and a lactation room for nursing mothers.

 In a 2016 survey of UCSF families with children attending UCSF’s four child care centers at Parnassus, Laurel Heights and Mission Bay, 99.1% of parents said they were “Very Satisfied or Satisfied” with the education and child care provided by Bright Horizons Family Solutions, which has operated UCSF’s child care program at Mission Bay since it opened in 2006.

-Suzie Kirrane, Manager of UCSF Family Services, explained that UCSF families also responded in that survey that having on-site, UCSF-sponsored child care, positively affects their satisfaction with UCSF and the feeling of being valued here.
-Kirrane said that the survey also found that parents feel they are productive with their children; and that UCSF helps them to balance, if not integrate, demands of career and family.
+Kirrane explained that UCSF families also responded in that survey that having on-site, UCSF-sponsored child care, positively affects their satisfaction with UCSF and the feeling of being valued here.
+She said that the survey also found that parents feel they are productive with their children; and that UCSF helps them to balance, if not integrate, demands of career and family.
 Parents also appreciate that they can drop in and visit their children anytime during the day, according to the survey.

 “Now more than ever, supporting the overall well being of our employees is important for UCSF, as is furthering UCSF’s efforts to be family friendly,” said Leeane Jensen, Executive Director of Wellbeing Services & Operations.